rebasamo/rebasamo.github.io/_pages/aboutme.md

 # About Me
 <font style="opacity: 0.5" size= "3">
-Young programmer on the way of refine my programming abilities as well as forging news ones on the way.
-Very interested on the procedural code as well as instancing.
+Young programmer on the way of refining my programming abilities as well as forging new ones on the way.
+Very interested in the procedural code as well as instancing.
 Something between Minecraft and Cube World would be the environment I would like to reproduce in a hand made engine as I am learning.
-Generate a procedural terrain, handle the information of the world, discard the unnecesary information and render all with the best perfomance possible are some of the main features I want to learn.
+Generate a procedural terrain, handle the information of the world, discard the unnecessary information and render all with the best performance possible are some of the main features I want to learn.

 <br>